 THAT'S ALL FOLKS!
 HURRY ON DOWN TO HARDEES WHERE THE BURGERS ARE CHARCO-BROILED!
 FOOTBALLS!
 MEAT PIES!
 KANGAROOS & HOLDEN CARS!
 DAIHATSU NOT SO SQUEEZY!
 ONE DAY YOU'RE GOING TO GET CAUGHT WITH YOUR PANTS DOWN!

-RING NOW THE NEXT TEN MINUTES TO GET HALF-PRICE!
-SATISFACTION GUARANTEED MONEY-BACK GUARANTEE!
-BUY ONE RECORD IN NEXT TEN MINUTES GET YOUR FREE
+MONEY-BACK GUARANTEE!BUY ONE RECORD IN NEXT TEN MINUTES GET YOUR FREE

 HEY SERA SERA!
 HEY SERA SERA!
 HEY SERA SERA!
-HEY SERA SERA!
 HEY SERA!
-HEY SERA!

-This advertising slogan visual piece goes on for one and a half pages and relates to 'Performance' Space that can be found in a section called Cat in the notes.
+This advertisng slogan visual piece goes on for one and a half pages and relates to 'Performance Space that can be found in a section called Cat in the notes.

-In this mind transmission visual piece goes on for several pages and relates to 'Human Perception'.
+This mind transmission visual piece goes on for several pages and relates to 'Human Perception'.